TEACHING THE WORD OF GOD

 This ministry promotes a biblical worldview based on the belief (1) that God is the all-powerful, all-knowing Creator and Ruler of the universe, (2) that the Bible is accurate in all that it teaches, (3) that salvation is a gift that cannot be earned, and (4) that Christians have a responsibility to share their faith with others.

 For many years, there has been a growing interest in the Hebraic roots of Christianity.
-Many conservative, biblical scholars have gained a deeper appreciation of the role of the Old Testament in the life of the early Christian Church and the value of the Torah in Christian sanctification and discipleship.
+Many conservative, biblical scholars have gained a deeper appreciation of the use of the Old Testament in the life of the early Christian Church and the role of the Torah in Christian sanctification and discipleship.
 We work to share this information in an interesting and understandable format.